 A nice look at the critic and his quarry over at Vertigo.

 Laszlo Krasznahorkai is one of the few authors I can seriously regard as today carrying on the work of the great modernists.
 The Melancholy of Resistance is a very hard book to pin down, but if anything it is about the energy, terror, seduction, and appeal of fascism.
 The book is about a Leviathan-like whale that comes to a town in Hungary, and how the spectacle of it exerts power over the masses and is used by the powers that be.
-Krasznahorkai’s long sentences are frequently remarked on, and they are great, but this book also includes a . . . continue reading, and add your comments
+Krasznahorkai’s long sentences are frequently remarked on, and they are great, but this book also includes a number of surprising and impressive point of view shifts (including one stretch from the consciousness of an angry crowd), as well as the book’s precise use of structure to tell a much larger tale than its size should allow.

 To introduce Suicide, here’s what I wrote at the top of my interview with the book’s translator: